Bond energy

 Enthalpy change ΔH

-To calculate the amount of heat energy released or enthalpy change (ΔH) (amount of heat energy released at constant pressure) as it is often called, for the combustion of hydrogen to form water we need to think about all the bonds that are broken and formed.
-To begin with until you get good at working these out energy changes I would recommend that you draw out model equations similar to the one shown below.
-It just allows you to keep a simple tally of all the bonds that are being broken and formed.
+To calculate the amount of heat energy released or enthalpy change (ΔH) (amount of heat energy released at constant pressure) as it is often called, for the combustion of hydrogen to form water we need to think about all the covalent bonds that are broken and formed.
+To begin with until you get good at working out these energy changes I would recommend that you draw out model equations similar to the one shown below.
+It just allows you to keep a simple tally of all the covalent bonds that are being broken and formed.

 Model equation for the reaction of hydrogen and oxygen to make water.